-- 2.1 Admission to the B. Tech Programme shall be made either on the basis of the merit rank obtained by the qualifying candidate at an Entrance Test conducted by the Telangana State Government (EAMCET), or the JNTUH, or on the basis of any other order of merit approved by the University, subject to reservations as prescribed by the Government of Telangana from time to time. - 2.2 The medium of instruction for all the B. Tech programme shall be ENGLISH only.
+- 2.1 Admission to the B.Tech Programme shall be made either on the basis of the merit rank obtained by the qualifying candidate at an Entrance Test conducted by the Telangana State Government (EAMCET), or on the basis of any other order of merit approved by the Government of Telangana, subject to reservations as prescribed from time to time. - 2.2 The medium of instruction for all the B.Tech programmes shall be ENGLISH only.

-3. B. Tech Programme Structure
+3. B.Tech Programme Structure

-- 3.1 A student after securing admission shall complete the B. Tech programme in a minimum period of four (4) academic years (eight (8) semesters), and a maximum period of eight (8) academic years (sixteen (16) semesters) starting from the date of commencement of first year first semester, failing which the student shall forfeit his seat in B.Tech program.
+- 3.1 A student after securing admission shall complete the B. Tech programme in a minimum period of four (4) academic years (eight (8) semesters), and a maximum period of eight (8) academic years (sixteen (16) semesters) starting from the date of commencement of first year first semester, failing which the student shall forfeit his seat in B. Tech program.
 The student shall secure 160 credits (with CGPA ≥ 5) required for the completion of the undergraduate programme and award of the B. Tech degree. - 3.2 UGC / AICTE specified definitions / descriptions are adopted appropriately for various terms and abbreviations used in these Academic Regulations / Norms, which are as listed below.